 - Optimization rules: time windows, vehicle capacity, batch routing, priority orders, and driver shifts need careful modeling.

-- Operational reporting: managers need delivery performance, exception rates, driver productivity, route efficiency, and customer SLA views.
+- Operational reporting: managers need delivery performance, exception rates, driver productivity, route efficiency, customer SLA views, and cost-to-serve data.

 MVP Roadmap For A Logistics App